 What TAFE study options are available to me in New South Wales?

 You’re spoilt for choice when it comes to registering for semester courses.
-All of the courses from all of the TAFE institutes in NSW comply with the requirements of the Australian Qualifications Framework (AQF).
+All courses from all of the TAFE NSW institutes comply with the requirements of the Australian Qualifications Framework (AQF), and provide a high-level of quality when it comes to your education.
 The vocational training programs are also Nationally Recognised Training (NRT) certified.

-Essentially, it doesn’t matter whether you complete a Statement of Attainment, Certificate, Diploma, Advanced Diploma, or Graduate Certificate or Graduate Diploma, your qualification will be recognised everywhere in the country.
-Furthermore, the qualifications gained can be used as credits towards the next level of education.
-So, you can use diploma and advanced diploma courses to enter university.
+Essentially, it doesn’t matter whether you complete a Statement of Attainment, Certificate, Diploma, Advanced Diploma, or Graduate Certificate/Diploma, your qualification will be recognised everywhere in the country.
+Furthermore, the qualifications gained can be used as credits towards your next level of education.

 The range of TAFE and VET courses is also diverse enough for students to enter any industry they choose, including:

-Note: Not all courses are available at all of the TAFE institutes in NSW, so you’ll have to check that the campus you have your eye actually does cater to your needs.
+Note: Not all courses are available at all of the TAFE NSW locations, so you’ll have to check that the campus you have your eye actually does cater to your needs.

-As with the TAFE semester and online courses in NSW, there are different levels of qualifications, from the nationally recognised and accredited short courses that result in a Statement of Attainment to the TAFE Certificates on Attendance that not nationally recognised or even assessed.
+As with the TAFE semester and online courses in NSW, there are different levels of qualifications, from the nationally recognised and accredited short courses that result in a Statement of Attainment to the TAFE Certificates on Attendance that are not nationally recognised. the course you choose to take part in all depends on what you’re planning on using it for.

 Short courses are also available in a number of different fields, including: